Shopify/toxiproxy/README.md

 ## Why yet another chaotic TCP proxy?

 The existing ones we found didn't provide the kind of dynamic API we needed for integration and unit testing.
-Linux tools like `nc` and so on are not cross-platform and require root, which makes them problematic in test, development and CI environments.
+Linux tools like `tc` and so on are not cross-platform and require root, which makes them problematic in test, development and CI environments.